How to Use CoinList: The One-Stop Shop For Early Adopters in Crypto

 How to stake on CoinList

-While cryptocurrencies like mining ( ), many newer cryptocurrencies use an alternative consensus mechanism known as (PoS).
-In PoS, you replace mining—and the expensive hardware required—with another economic resource: staked funds.or are secured by
+While cryptocurrencies like Bitcoin or Dogecoin are secured by mining (proof of work), many newer cryptocurrencies use an alternative consensus mechanism known as proof of stake (PoS).
+In PoS, you replace mining—and the expensive hardware required—with another economic resource: staked funds.

 Stakers pledge their crypto assets to the network to help the blockchain validate transactions—and they’re rewarded for it with a share of the network rewards.